 Images may be taken of your bodily structures.
 This can be done with: X-rayCT scanMRI scanUltrasound

 The doctor uses a hand-held instrument called a transducer, which uses sound waves to make images of your abdomen.

 In some cases, you may be able to manage nausea and vomiting at home.

 Drink clear liquids such as water, juice, or broth.Eat light foods that do not further upset your stomach.Eat and drink slowly.Eat smaller meals.Eat more often.Rest after eating.

 Eat foods from all the

 as much as you are able.
 This will ensure that you get proper nutrition.

-Rest.Slowly build your way up to drinking larger amounts of clear liquids (eg, water, juice).Do not eat solid foods until vomiting has passed.If your doctor recommends it, stop taking all medicines by mouth.
-Be sure to check with your doctor first before you do this.Also, ask your doctor if there are over-the-counter medicines that may help relieve your symptoms.
+Rest when you need to.Slowly build your way up to drinking larger amounts of clear liquids such as water, juice, or broth.Do not eat solid foods until vomiting has passed.Do not stop taking your medications unless advised by your doctor.Also, ask your doctor if there are over-the-counter medications that may help relieve your symptoms.

 Vomiting may cause you to become dehydrated.
 You may need to drink an oral rehydrating solution (ORS) if vomiting makes it difficult for you to stay properly hydrated.